atuttle/speaking-bio/README.md

 Adam is a jack of all trades but he specializes in JavaScript, REST, SOA, Security, and Responsive mobile-optimized design.

 In addition to working with and speaking about ColdFusion, he is an Adobe Community Professional for ColdFusion, and maintains a growing library of open source projects including [Taffy](http://taffy.io).
-Adam also blogs, mostly about tech stuff, at [fusiongrokker.com](http://fusiongrokker.com) and tweets as [@AdamTuttle](https://twitter.com/adamtuttle).
+Adam is a board game geek and blogs, mostly about tech stuff, at [fusiongrokker.com](http://fusiongrokker.com) and tweets as [@AdamTuttle](https://twitter.com/adamtuttle).